ieee-vgtc/ieeevis.org/content/info/open-practices/supplemental-material-faq.md

 4. Immutable—The repository offers immutable versioning to support preregistrations.

 5. Reliable—The repository enables permanent advancement of knowledge and understanding by providing the supplemental material in perpetuity.
-E.g., it has a long-term sustainability plan (e.g. [OSF's](https://help.osf.io/hc/en-us/articles/360019737894-FAQs#what-if-you-run-out-of-funding-what-happens-to-my-data)) and are otherwise resilient to financial or corporate pressures.
+E.g., it has a long-term sustainability plan (e.g. [OSF's](https://help.osf.io/hc/en-us/articles/360019737894-FAQs#what-if-you-run-out-of-funding-what-happens-to-my-data)) and is otherwise resilient to financial or corporate pressures.

 Based on these criteria, and for the sake of simplicity and consistency across VIS submissions, **we recommend that supplemental material be submitted to IEEE and/or to [OSF.io](https://osf.io/)**.
 Naturally, mirrors on both are even better for the community!